 We offer flexible, engaging options for our French majors and minors, including:

-- Partnerships with local & regional businesses to offer service learning and local internship opportunities
+- Partnerships with local & regional businesses to offer service learning and local internship opportunities.

-- Teacher training and certification programs: in cooperation with the School of Education, students in our program can also become certified to teach foreign languages in our BA+Education program, and at the Master's Level educators can continue to develop their knowledge in our MALT.
+- Teacher training and certification programs: in cooperation with the School of Education, students in our program can also become certified to teach foreign languages in our BA+Education program (BALT), and at the Master's Level educators can continue to develop their knowledge in our MALT.
 For more, contact Dr. Dawn Heston at firstname.lastname@example.org.

 - Showcase your French skills by participating in our chapter of Pi Delta Phi, the oldest French studies national honor society.
-To apply, email Prof. Muratore
+To apply, email Prof. Muratore.

 SLLC’s French program reflects the international importance of the French language and the cultural diversity of the French speaking world.
 French is the official language of over 29 countries worldwide, and is spoken by 274 million people around the globe, including: Canada; the Caribbean and Latin America (Haiti, Martinique, Guadeloupe, French Guiana); the Indian Ocean countries of Madagascar and Mauritius; North Africa (Morocco, Tunisia, Algeria), several West African countries (Senegal, the Ivory Coast, the Democratic Republic of Congo, Benin, Cameroon, and many others), and in Europe, not only France, but also Belgium, Luxembourg, Switzerland and Monaco.
 French is the procedural language of the European Union and the only language used for deliberations at the EU Court of Justice.
 It is also one of the main “working languages” of the United Nations.